Financial planning tools and services to put you on the path to the future you want

-2. Karsten Jeske writes Early Retirement Now and is the “go to” guy if you want to know about safe withdrawal rates.
-He retired last year at 44.
+2. Karsten Jeske writes Early Retirement Now and is the “go-to” guy if you want to know about safe withdrawal rates.
+He retired at 44.
 His last ten years were spent working for a large asset manager.

-3. Fritz Gilbert is the author behind The Retirement Manifesto.
-He spent 30 years at a single company building a successful career before retiring last year at age 55.
+3. Fritz Gilbert is the author of The Retirement Manifesto.
+He spent 30 years at a single company building a successful career before retiring at age 55.